HanCreation/ScratchNN_DigitMNIST/README.md

  - Making function of weight initialization, forward pass, gradient descent, backward pass, update parameter, etc in python
  - Softmax and ReLU function and its derivative

+ ## Update
+ I just found out that torch and numpy have similar syntax, so I try to create another version with torch and with some support to GPU compute
 ---
 Coded and Created by Han Summer 2024